A Montana Bunkhouse With a Vintage Vibe

-Designed with guests in mind, a Montana bunkhouse shows off a playful collection of art and antiques
+A 1,600-square-foot guest space shows off a playful collection of art and antiques

-Emily Minton Redfield
+Photography by Emily Minton Redfield

 Bunkhouses have come a long way since the days when cowboys crawled into rough-hewn beds after long, hard days on the trail.
 Proof positive: this enchanting 1,600-square-foot bunkhouse in Ennis, Montana, a pinprick of a town in southwestern Montana’s Madison River Valley.

 Purchased by a pair of couples from Texas, the property originally held a dilapidated ranch house that was revived by the creative work of Bozeman-based architect Van Bryan and interior designer Carter Kay, of Atlanta.
 The main house is both fresh and appropriately rustic, its design deeply devoted to a marriage of Western vernacular and modern touches.

 The owners soon realized that they needed more sleeping space for guests, especially their grown children and grandkids, and asked Bryan and Kay to create a bunkhouse that would be a welcome—and durable—retreat near the main house.
 The team dreamed up a three-bedroom, three-bath space that mirrors the main house’s style.
 Clad with reclaimed wood and a roof of cedar shingles and rusted metal, the bunkhouse feels like an old structure that’s been given new life.
 “Everything is like a worn shoe, cozy and livable,” Bryan says.